-One Sunday morning while sitting in church, my one son was having a particular tough time.
+One Sunday morning while sitting on our church chairs, my one son was having a particular tough time.
 I am not one to expect perfect behavior all of the time, especially during church.
 Kids are kids.
 And I understand that church can be boring for them.
 But this particular Sunday, he was extra wiggly, extra whiney, and extra loud.
 Luckily, a spark of creativity hit me, and I put together a super simple DIY behavior chart for him on the fly!

 Scroll down to see the example, and learn more about my strategy!